lspahija/torchestrator/README.md

 Similarly, a sample Kotlin HTTP client proxying requests via Tor instances can be found in `torchestrator/src/main/kotlin/com/alealogic/torchestrator/client/ExampleClient.kt`

 ## Find this useful?
 Please star this repository!
-It helps me (and other contributors) gauge the popularity of the repo and determine how much time to allot to development.
+It helps contributors gauge the popularity of the repo and determine how much time to allot to development.